Advising & Counseling Center

 - Student Government

-The College compiles annual statistics on crimes occurring on or adjacent to each of our campuses and satellite locations in full compliance with the Clery Act.
-The college’s annual report can be accessed online from the college’s home page by using the quick- link.
+The college compiles annual statistics on crimes occurring on or adjacent to each of our campuses and satellite locations in full compliance with the Clery Act.
+The college’s annual report can be accessed online from the college’s home page under “Quick Links.”
 Hard copies of the report may be requested directly from Campus Police.

 - Lincoln: 401-333-7035